-The plan year for insurance coverage under the University Student Health Insurance Plan (U-Ship) runs from September 1 – August 31.
-You are automatically enrolled for the summer quarter during the summers between your first and second year and your second and third year.
-Questions about your coverage should be directed to firstname.lastname@example.org or to the on-campus U-Ship coordinators at (773) 834-4543.
+The plan year for insurance coverage under the University Student Health Insurance Plan (U-SHIP) runs from September 1 – August 31.
+If you paid for U-SHIP coverage for all three quarters (autumn/Winter/Spring), you are automatically enrolled for the summer quarter each year.
+Questions about your coverage should be directed to firstname.lastname@example.org or to the on-campus U-SHIP coordinators at (773) 834-4543 (press Option #2).

 - New insurance eligibility through employment (either of the student or family member),